tpaschalis/tpaschalis.github.io/_posts/2021-02-04-golang-runes-comparisons.markdown

 }
 ```

-For this seven cases, the rune comparison outperforms the 'stdlib' solution by 8.5x, and the 'regex' solution by 45.5x.
+For these seven cases, the rune comparison outperforms the 'stdlib' solution by 8.5x, and the 'regex' solution by 45.5x.

 ```
 BenchmarkRegex-8    	 1447944	       816 ns/op